 - When you change database type, it's best to destroy the existing database using

 ddev import-dbto import the db you already exported.

 - Despite those warnings, the db container will do its best to upgrade if you're upgrading from compatible versions.
 For example, a change from MariaDB 10.1 to 10.4 is likely to work and upgrade correctly, but your mileage may vary.
 If you change from MySQL 8.0 to MariaDB 5.5, all hell will break loose and you'll have to

-ddev stop --remove-data --omit-snapshotto get back where you were.
+ddev delete --omit-snapshotto get back where you were.

-- Snapshots are always per-database-type.
-So if you have snapshots from MariaDB 10.2 and you switch to MariaDB 10.1, don't expect to be able to restore them.
+- Snapshots are always per database type and database version.
+So if you have snapshots from MariaDB 10.2 and you switch to MariaDB 10.5, don't expect to be able to restore the old snapshot.